flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 The primary repository is open and resides on GitHub: <https://github.com/flyvercity/iot-ngin-c2ng>.
 It contain the following main components:

+* `c2ng` directory contains the source code:
+  * `common` directory contains common code used by the service and CLI tools;
-* `service` directory contains the code of the service itself.
+  * `service` directory contains the code of the service itself;
-* `tools` directory contains the code of CLI tools, include simulators.
+  * `tools` directory contains the code of CLI tools;
+  * `uas_sim` directory contains the code of the UA and RPS simulators;
+  * `uss_sim` directory contains the code of the USS simulator;
+* `docker` directory contains Docker and configuration files:
+  * `core` directory contains a Docker image definition of the core service.
+    * `docker-compose.yaml` is a Docker Compose file for development environment (core service and the USS simulator).
+  * `uas_sim` directory contains a Docker image definition of the UA and RPS simulators.
+    * `docker-compose.yaml` is a Docker Compose file for development environment (UA and RPS simulators).
-* `config` directory contains configuration files mounted inside correspoding containers by Docker Compose.
+  * `uss_sim` directory contains a Docker image definition of the USS simulator.
 * `docs` directory contains present documentation.
-* `Dockerfile` contains a Docker image defition of the main service.
-* `docker-compose.yaml` contains a definition of the whole application for development and testing environment.
-Refer to the ["Running Simulation"](./ADMINISTRATION.md#running-simulation) section in Part II.
+* `integration` directory contains submodules:
+  * `airlink_capture` directory contains the code of the AirLink Capture tool used for data aquisition during the flight trials.
+  * `ppssi` directory contains the code of the Privacy-Preserving Self-Sovereign Identities (PPSSI) tool suite forked from the [original ExcID repository](https://gitlab.com/h2020-iot-ngin/enhancing_iot_cybersecurity_and_data_privacy/privacy-preserving-self-sovereign-identities) on IoT-NGIN GitLab.
+* `scripts` directory contains Bash scripts used for development and testing.
+* `test` directory contains test code.

 # API Definition

 The short description

-* `/ua/session` - request a connectivity session for a UA-type user.
+* `/session` - request a connectivity session for all users.
-* `/adx/session` - request a connectivity session for an ADX-type user.
+* `/certificate/(segment)/(uas_id)` - request a certificate for a user.
-* `/certificate/ua/(uas_id)` - request peer's (i.e., an ADX user for a UA user and _vice versa_) for a UA-type user.
+* `/address/(segment)/(uas_id)` - request an IP address for a user.
-* `/certificate/adx/(uas_id)`- request peer's for a ADX-type user.
-* `/address/ua/(uas_id)` - request an address of the UA user (to be used by an ADX user).
-* `/signal` - an endpoint where the UA users report signal telemetry.
+* `/signal/(uas_id)` - an endpoint where the UA users report signal telemetry.
+* `/notifications/auth/(segment)/(uas_id)` - an endpoint to pre-authenticate websocket connections.
+* `/notifications/websocket` - a websocket endpoint to receive notifications about the session status changes.
+* `/did/jwt/(uas_id)` - an endpoint to request a DID JWT token with a Verifiable Credential.
+* `/did/config/(uas_id)` - an endpoint to request a verifier configuration.
+* `/gui/dashboard` - render a dashboard page.

 OpenAPI v.3 defition files contains an exhaustive description of the API see [Part V. API Reference](./c2ng.yaml) (generated from [`c2ng.yaml`](./c2ng.yaml)).
 This information is extracted from Marshmellow definitions in a special [module `schemas`](../service/schemas.py).

+# Websocket API

+* --> `subscribe` - subscribe to the session status updates.
+* --> `unsubscribe` - unsubscribe from the session status updates.
+* <-- `subscribed` - comfirmation of subscription.
+* <-- `notification` - a notification about the session status change:
+  * `signal-ok` - notify that the cellular signal is back to normal.
+  * `signal-abnormal` - notify that the cellular signal is not usable.
+  * `signal-degraded` - notify that the cellular signal is degraded.
+  * `request-own-session` - notify that the user shall re-request its own session.
+  * `peer-address-changed` - notify that the peer's address has changed.
+  * `peer-credentials-changed` - notify that the peer's security scredentials were changed.

 ## C2NG Service Architecture